-Our board of directors has established a Nominating and Corporate Governance committee, which is comprised of David Hollander, Erin Parsons and Paul Chaney.
-David Hollander serves as the chair of the Nominating and Corporate Governance.
-Aron Shapiro and Praveen Tyle, Ph.D. served on the Nominating and Corporate Governance Committee until August 2022.
-The Nominating and Corporate Governance committee met one time during 2022.
+Our board of directors has established a Nominating and Corporate Governance committee, which is comprised of David Hollander, MD, MBA, Erin Parsons and Carmine Stengone.
+David Hollander, MD, MBA serves as the chair of the Nominating and Corporate Governance.
+The Nominating and Corporate Governance committee met one time during 2024.
 Pursuant to the Nominating and Corporate Governance charter, the functions of this committee include, among other things:

-- identifying, evaluating, and making recommendations to our board of directors and our stockholders concerning nominees for election to our board, to each of the board's committees and as committee chairs; - · annually reviewing the performance and effectiveness of our board and developing and overseeing a performance evaluation process;

-- annually evaluating the performance of management, the board and each board committee against their duties and responsibilities relating to corporate governance; - annually evaluating adequacy of our corporate governance structure, policies, and procedures; and - · providing reports to our board regarding the committee's nominations for election to the board and its committees.
+- identifying, evaluating, and making recommendations to our board of directors and our stockholders concerning nominees for election to our board, to each of the board's committees and as committee chairs; - · annually reviewing the performance and effectiveness of our board and developing and overseeing a performance evaluation process; - annually evaluating the performance of management, the board and each board committee against their duties and responsibilities relating to corporate governance; - · annually evaluating adequacy of our corporate governance structure, policies, and procedures; and - providing reports to our board regarding the committee's nominations for election to the board and its committees.